mobilemutex/GhidraCalculator/README.md

 # Ghidra Calculator Plugin

-A calculator plugin for Ghidra
+A Calculator plugin for Ghidra that adds a GUI calculator and right-click options for adding addresses, memory, and constant values to the calculator, as well as options for calculating distance between addresses.

+**Supports Ghidra 11.3 and later**

 ![](screenshots/ghidraCalcMainScreenshot.PNG)